Last Biggest Saving This Year, Grab Deals Now or Wait Until Next Year!

 Protective Sheet

 You do need a protective cover to place over sublimation paper.
-Use either silicone sheets or uncoated butcher paper.
+Use either silicone paper or uncoated butcher paper.
 Parchment paper or Teflon sheets can be used for vinyl heat transfers but they’re not good for sublimation transfer.

 Additional Supplies (for Bare/Uncoated Wood)